HeloisaJunqueiraBarbosa/castaway_probem-repo/README.md

         ./shark

-  - Fifth treminal cd to the folder of human/ and execute the command
+  - Fifth terminal cd to the folder of human/ and execute the command

         ./human